 Lost Your Global Entry Card?

-Don’t fret if you’ve lost your Global Entry Card for the Trusted Traveler Program.
+If you’ve lost your Global Entry Card for the Trusted Traveler Program, don’t fret.
 Unfortunately, I had the experience of losing my Global Entry card on my recent travel.
 And I fretted.

 I really hate losing stuff, especially an ID that contains my name, picture, and DOB info.
 The card had less than 3 years under its belt.